How to Rekey a Lock

 When you need your house door locks rekeyed, you can always buy entirely new locks and install them.
-But this is an expensive solution to a simple problem.
-This fix wastes locks and doorknobs simply for the sake of obtaining new keys.
+But this is an expensive solution to a simple problem; it wastes locks and doorknobs simply for the sake of obtaining new keys.
 Plus, if you need to rekey multiple locks, you end up with multiple keys.
 The best solution is to rekey your locks.

-Rekeying a lock is a common task for a locksmith.
-Homeowners may not know that they can rekey their own locks by themselves.
-Rekeying your own locks saves considerable money, especially when you need to rekey multiple locks.
+Rekeying a lock is a common task for a locksmith, and this simple project only takes about 30 minutes to complete.
+The only tools you'll need to rekey your lock yourself are a rekey kit and the current key to the lock.
+This saves considerable money, especially when you need to access multiple locks with the same key.
 Plus, if you like new challenges, rekeying a lock can be an inexpensive project that helps you learn how locks operate.

 How a Lock Works